Updated Jan. 11, 2023

-You can either sell a book directly on the blog, either through using program to protect it or by using a book printing company to Dropship your books.
+You can either sell a book directly on the blog, either by using a program to protect it or by using a book printing company to Dropship your books.

 One idea, if you want to make money selling books alone, is to choose the type of books you want to write carefully.
 I write narrative non-fiction, but if you have advanced technical knowledge you can probably create educational eBooks for people in your field and charge a lot more.
 An in-depth, educational guide to new advances in geologic lab work or project management in highway construction might sell for $250 a book.
 This is why niches are so important and can be so lucrative.

 Pros- The income is passive.
 It will keep coming in month after month.

 Cons- With popular books, you need to sell a LOT to make a reasonable income off of only book sales.
 For example, a $10 book that sells 5,000 copies a year would make you $50,000—not a bad income.
 But you’ll need the audience to match that.
 If you sold a trade book for $250, you’d only need to sell around 160/year to make the same amount.

 Affiliate marketing is when you recommend products or services on your blog and you get a commission from that person or company who sells it.

 We do this on Roostervane.
 For example, when we recommend books with the Amazon Associates program, and people buy, we get a commission.
 We also recommend certain products or services that we use all the time.

 For example, we always recommend Bluehost for building blogs.
 Why?
 Because that’s where I started, and I love it!
 So Roostervane gets a commission, and the person who is completely overwhelmed about the number of blog hosting services out there gets to know how I—Chris—did it.
 Win-Win.

 There are a huge number of affiliate marketing programs out there, so if there is a product you use and love and you know it would help people, it’s usually pretty easy to recommend and get some money from it.